opendroid-project/docs/wiki/Crave_Devspace.md

 ### Getting a [foss.crave.io](https://Foss.crave.io) account

-- DM one of the admins on [discord](https://discord.crave.io) since self-signup is disabled
+DM one of the admins on [discord](https://discord.crave.io) since self-signup is disabled.
+Remember to share the following:
+- Your name
+- Email
+- Git profile
+- Devices you plan to build for

 ### Downloading

-1. Great!
-Now head on over to [foss.crave.io](https://Foss.crave.io) and press the Downloads button in the Left Hand Side menu.
+1. Now head on over to [foss.crave.io](https://Foss.crave.io) and press the Downloads button in the Left Hand Side menu.

 #### *Windows*